-For GHG, the DAF has adopted the Prevention of Significant Deterioration (PSD) threshold of 75,000 tpy of $CO{2e}$ (or 68,039 metric ton per year [mtpy]) as an indicator or "threshold of insignificance" for NEPA air quality impacts in all areas (AFCEC/CZTQ, 2023).
+For GHG, the DAF has adopted the Prevention of Significant Deterioration (PSD) threshold of 75,000 tpy of CO{2e} (or 68,039 metric tons per year [mtpy]) as an indicator or "threshold of insignificance" for NEPA air quality impacts in all areas (AFCEC/CZTQ, 2023).
 As with criteria pollutants, this indicator does not define a significant impact; however, it provides a threshold to identify actions that are insignificant.
-Actions with a net change in GHG ( $CO{2e}$ ) emissions below the insignificance indicator (threshold) are considered too insignificant on a global scale to warrant any further analysis.
-To evaluate GHG emissions, air emission estimates for the proposed actions were calculated using ACAM and Excel spreadsheets in terms of $CO{2e}$ .
+Actions with a net change in GHG (CO{2e}) emissions below the insignificance indicator (threshold) are considered too insignificant on a global scale to warrant any further analysis.
+To evaluate GHG emissions, air emission estimates for the proposed actions were calculated using ACAM and Excel spreadsheets in terms of CO{2e} .